tkim949/prac-spring-react/README.md

 https://www.youtube.com/watch?v=r-6BwGW4Sr8&t=467s

-But, I fixed some typos and changed the port number from 8080 to 8082, which is because I need to use the port number 8080 for another project. ^^;;
+But, I fixed some typos and syntax changes and also changed the port number from 8080 to 8082, which is because I need to use the port number 8080 for another project. ^^;;